What to Expect on Your First Visit to the Dermatologist

 Here are some important steps:

-“Be sure to bring a list of all medications and supplements you are taking,” says Dr. Kaporis, “And show up free of jewelry, hair bands, hair clips, nail polish and, if possible, makeup so your dermatologist can have an unobstructed view of your skin.”
+“Be sure to bring a list of all medications and supplements you are taking,” says Dr. Kaporis, “and show up free of jewelry, hair bands, hair clips and nail polish and remove any makeup so your dermatologist can have an unobstructed view of your skin.

 Past Medical History